 The sand is powdery white, and the water has 3 or 4 shades of blue and green.

 Playa Del Carmen Beaches

 Our favorite stretch of beach is from the Pier at Consituientes north to Calle 46, where the beach ends.
 Here, you’ll find a nice deep beach with plenty of places to lay your towel.

 The section of the beach right on the water is public, and anyone is free to use it.
 Further from the water is private for the hotels located on the beach.
 There has been some beach erosion on the southern end of the city, and they haven’t been as nice lately.

 The beaches in front of Playacar are also public, and they are arguably nicer.
 However, for us, they are further away and don’t have the same vibe as bars and beach clubs.
 If you are looking for a quiet and relaxing beach, you might want to head here.

 Soak in the sun with a few tropical drinks at one of Playa del Carmen’s trendy rooftop bars.
 The rooftop bars have panoramic views of the city and the Caribbean Sea, and many also have pools.

-If you’re looking for something more lively, check out 3B the Roof Club at The Palm at Playa hotel.
+If you want something more lively, check out 3B, the Roof Club at The Palm at Playa hotel.
 They charge an entry fee, and you can eat & drink as much or as little as you’d like.